dancer1325/rest-assured-wiki/GettingStarted.md

 ```

 ### JSON Schema Validation ###

+* allows
-If you want to validate that a JSON response conforms to a [Json Schema](http://json-schema.org/) you can use the `json-schema-validator` module:
+  * validating that a JSON response -- conforms to a -- [Json Schema](http://json-schema.org/)

 Maven:
 ```xml